QueryOcc: Query-based Self-Supervision for 3D Semantic Occupancy: Method

 \subsection{Training Details}

-To ensure a fair comparison, we align key hyperparameters with the strongest baseline, GaussianFlowOcc \cite{boeder2025gaussianflowocc}.
+For a fair comparison, we align key hyperparameters with the strongest baseline, GaussianFlowOcc \cite{boeder2025gaussianflowocc}.
 We therefore adopt an input resolution of $224\times704$ pixels and use Metric3D \cite{yin2023metric3d} to provide supervision for occupancy $o$, and Grounded-SAM \cite{ren2024grounded} for semantic pseudo-labels $s$ for all main experiments.
 We refer to this model as \textbf{\modelname}.
 A full training run completes in approximately $13$ hours on $4$ A100 GPUs, requiring about $30$ GB of GPU memory.
 To push the boundaries for our framework we also train a model using both camera and lidar data for supervision, distillation of VFM features, and a larger input resolution of $900\times1600$ and refer to this set-up as \textbf{\modelnameplus}.
 For VFM supervision of $\mathbf{v}_{\text{vfm}}$ we use DinoV3 \cite{simeoni2025dinov3} ViT-base features reduced to $16$ dimensions using PCA reduction matrix from a subset of the training data.
 For both models, we use a ConvNeXt-Base \cite{convnext} as image encoder, but see similar results and state-of-the-art performance also with \eg a ResNet-50 \cite{resnet} in \supmat \cref{sec:supmat:experiment-details}.
 We set LCS parameters $\alpha = 0.3$, $d_{\text{far}} = 100$m, and $d_{\text{near}} = 40$m, and BEV contraction $K_{hr}=40$, $\beta=0.8$.
-We use $30k$ point cloud points per frame, generating $800$k queries per sample.
-For full experimental setup we refer to \supmat \cref{sec:supmat:experiment-details} and \emph{open source code} (upon publication).
+We use $30k$ point cloud points, generating $800$k queries per sample.
+See \supmat \cref{sec:supmat:experiment-details} for full experimental setup.